TheIronYard--Orlando/TIY-Catalog/angular/README.md

 * toggling between list and grid view

 ### A Shopper can view Details of that Product so that the Shopper can better understand the Product
-* put product details of browse mode HERE
+* put product details of Details mode HERE
 * price, description, title, image...

 ### A Shopper can view options for a Product so that Shopper can see what is available
 * sizes, colors...variations